duedil-ltd/mesos_cookbook/README.md

 start on server restart.

 ### master
-The master recipe runs mesos_v2::install as well as creating several mesos-master configuration files that are used at startup.
+The master recipe runs mesos_pkg::install as well as creating several mesos-master configuration files that are used at startup.
 This recipe also uses the zookeeper attributes and/or exhibitor attributes to configure the mesos-master using zookeeper.
 Lastly it sets the mesos-master init config to 'start' so that mesos-master is started on server restart.

 ### slave
-The slave recipe runs mesos_v2::install as well as creating several mesos-slave configuration files that are used at startup.
+The slave recipe runs mesos_pkg::install as well as creating several mesos-slave configuration files that are used at startup.
 This recipe also uses the zookeeper attributes and/or exhibitor attributes to configure the mesos-slave using zookeeper.
 Lastly it sets the mesos-slave init config to